 - Receive announcements made on the "Ling Students" Sakai site.

 To meet 1-6 above, make sure:

 - Your e-mail account never becomes too full to receive messages

 - The linguistics department is aware of your correct e-mail address

 - University records have your correct e-mail address

 - Your account does not block e-mail from the linguistics department or from Sakai websites

 It is your responsibility to make sure that you do not miss important announcements via e-mail.
 Instructors are not obliged to answer questions that have already been addressed in e-mails or on the sakai site.

-For more information on Undergraduate Education, please visit the Office of Undergraduate Education's website.
+For more information on Undergraduate Education, please visit the Office of Undergraduate Education.